-From Renee on March 11th, 2008 in General Remodel
+From Dean Dowd on March 11, 2008 in General Remodel

 Hollywood influence.
 Variations in style from California to Wisconsin to Arizona to Morocco.
 Malleable kitchens.
 Romance and serenity.
 These are just some of the aspects of Spanish Revival style that Diane Wilk and Michael Burch highlight.